 Laser hair removal is an alternative, and a 2015 study compared its effectiveness to that of electrolysis.
 Laser hair removal had a first-time success rate of 81 percent, with just 19 percent of targeted lashes regrowing.
 The first-time success rate of electrolysis was 49 percent, with 63 percent of the lashes regrowing.

 This procedure is designed to freeze off the affected lashes and their follicles.

 A doctor can surgically reposition an eyelid or eyelashes.
 A 2015 review of the various treatment techniques for trichiasis suggested that surgery was most effective for people with trachoma.

 - infections in the eye

-When the eye infection trachoma causes trichiasis, it can lead to blindness.
+When the eye infection trachoma causes trichiasis, it can

 Anyone who suspects that they have an ingrown eyelash should see an eye doctor.
 If there is an underlying cause, identifying it can prevent further damage.

 Trichiasis can be annoying and painful.
 Though it sometimes clears on its own, many people try several treatments before finding one that works.

 A doctor specializing in eye and eyelid conditions can help to diagnose the cause, discuss the most effective treatment options, and suggest prevention strategies.
 A person who suspects that they have an ingrown eyelash should see an ophthalmologist or optometrist.